DavideBruni/AMAQA/README.md

 # AMAQA: A Metadata-based QA Dataset for RAG Systems

 ## Overview
 AMAQA is a high-quality, metadata-enriched Question-Answer dataset designed for Retrieval-Augmented Generation (RAG) systems.
-It contains about 1.1 million English Telegram messages collected from 26 public groups, enriched with their metadata, and 450 High quality Question-Answers.
+It includes about 1.1 million English messages collected from 26 public Telegram groups, enriched with metadata such as timestamps and chat names.
+It also contains 20,000 hotel reviews with metadata.
+In addition, the dataset provides 2600 high-quality QA pairs built across both domains, Telegram messages and hotel reviews, making AMAQA a valuable resource for advancing research on metadata-driven QA and RAG systems.

 ## Repository Structure
 - `data/` - Contains the full dataset, split into 10 `.ndjson` files.